Mahmud Khalji: Rule

 During the reign of Muhammad Shah II of the Gujarat Sultanate, Mahmud Khilji of Malwa invaded Gujarat.
 After capturing and securing Champaner, he advanced towards Gujarat with an army of 80,000 cavalry.
-However, before he could proceed further, Muhammad Shah II died and was succeeded by Kutb-ud-Din Ahmad Shah II.
+However, before he could proceed further, Muhammad Shah II died and was succeeded by Qutb-ud-Din Ahmad Shah II.

 Mahmud Khilji laid siege to Sultanpur, where Malik Ala-ud-Din bin Sohrab, the commander of Kutb-ud-Din, surrendered the fort.
 In recognition of his service, he was sent to Malwa with honour and appointed as the governor of Mandu.
 Mahmud Khilji then marched to Sarsa-Paldi and summoned Bharuch, which was under the command of Sidi Marjan on behalf of the Gujarat Sultanate.
 However, Sidi Marjan refused to surrender.
 Fearing further delays, Mahmud Khilji plundered Baroda (now Vadodara) before proceeding to Nadiad.
 There, he was astonished by the bravery of the local Brahmins, who managed to kill a rampaging elephant.

-Kutb-ud-Din Ahmad Shah II soon advanced to confront Mahmud Khilji, and the two armies clashed at Kapadvanj.
+Ahmad Shah II soon advanced to confront Mahmud Khilji, and the two armies clashed at Kapadvanj.
 After a prolonged and uncertain battle lasting several hours, Kutb-ud-Din emerged victorious, forcing Mahmud Khilji to retreat.
 Muzaffar Khan, who had allegedly incited Mahmud Khilji to invade Gujarat, was captured and beheaded.
 His severed head was displayed at the gate of Kapadvanj as a warning to others.

 In the same year, Sultan Mahmud Khalji attempted to conquer Nagore, which was then held by Firuz Khan, a cousin of the Gujarat Sultan.
-In response, Kutb-ud-Din Ahmad Shah II dispatched an army under the command of Sayyid Ataullah.
+In response, Ahmad Shah II dispatched an army under the command of Sayyid Ataullah.
 As the Gujarat forces approached Sambhar, Mahmud Khalji retreated.
 Shortly thereafter, Firuz Khan died.